 The individuals in their 90s and above are pioneers.
 So we have the chance now to come up with the ways in which we're going to ritualize and celebrate that.- Marc Agronin

 Nothing is going to solve the issue of death.
-I mean that's that's a separate issue, and you know we often need a sense of spirituality to help guide us through that.
-But for the most part that's not the main issue that we end up dealing with as we get older.
-It's those other issues I mentioned and and a positive view on aging is clearly a good formula to deal with that.
+That's a separate issue, and we often need a sense of spirituality to help guide us through that.
+But for the most part, that's not the main issue that we end up dealing with as we get older.
+It's those other issues I mentioned.
+And a positive view on aging is clearly a good formula to deal with that.

 I'm curious about an idea of yours: that if we embraced ritual — the right kind of ritual — as people enter older stages of life, there would be a really profound shift in the way they think about getting old.
 Tell me what you have in mind.
 What kind of ritual could be helpful here?

-I wonder if that thought in itself could help because I've never heard people in their 80s and 90s referred to as pioneers.
-That very term carries with it like some bravery.
+I wonder if that thought in itself could help, because I've never heard people in their 80s and 90s referred to as pioneers.
+That very term carries with it some bravery.
 You're exploring, you're really on the cutting edge of something.
 There's nothing feeble about that!

 Not at all.
-Not at all.
-This is why people celebrate youth because we think about strength and creativity and hope.
+This is why people celebrate youth, because we think about strength and creativity and hope.
 But late life is like that as well.
 I work with individuals and let me tell you, you see courage, you see passion, and it's true that they are pioneers now.
 Whenever in history have we had so many people turning 100?
 It's never happened before!
 How many of us can say what it's like to turn 100?
 We don't have role models for that.
-So the current hundred-year-olds, they are our role models and they're doing it for literally for the first time in human history.
+So the current 100-year-olds, they are our role models and they're doing it for literally for the first time in human history.
 And that's exciting!